 It can be easier to deal with stress if you know the things in your life that might cause stress, as well as the signs that you’re feeling stressed.

 These questions might help you spot stress in your life:

 - Do you often feel stressed and anxious?
 Have you experienced a lot of stress in your life before you became pregnant?
 If you’re someone who tends to worry, you might need to be more aware of your emotions during times of change, including pregnancy.

 - Is there a lot of change going on in your life?
-Sometimes even positive changes, like a promotion at work, can be stressful if a lot of adjustment is needed.
+Sometimes even positive changes, like a promotion at work, can be stressful if you need to make big adjustments.

-- Do you feel like there is a lot of stress in your home or work environment?
+- Do you feel like there’s a lot of stress in your home or work environment?
 For example, is your partner going through a tough time, or are you having trouble getting along with your boss?
 Sometimes it’s stress in people around us that can make things difficult.